 Digital marketing advances—laying the groundwork for the 2020s

-The major takeaway in this three-part Insights article? —Make sure your marketing staff/consultants are up to speed on digital advances and related marketing content and venues.
+As we look at future of digital marketing what is the major takeaway in this three-part Insights article? —Make sure your marketing staff/consultants are up to speed on digital advances and related marketing content and venues.

 2020 and beyond–What you need to know